SoftwareEng2-Team/run-for-your-life/README.md

   - /run_local: includes server.js file and README for running the game locally.
 - /living-doc-versions: older versions of our living document for this project are stored here.
 - /reports: our weekly report on developing this game is stored here.
-- /USER_DOCUMENTATION: stores any documentation that might be useful to any users/players.
 - /versions: includes different release versions of our game.
 - Other files: other files, such as our current living document and README file, are stored in the main repository.